francoiskroll/cutter/README.md

 ![fig scaffold detection](readme_figs/scaffoldSearch.png)

+On top of above, if the mutation (insertion or substitution) that is detected as potential scaffold incorporation is longer than 1 bp, we also check that the mutation's _second_ nucleotide also matches the expected scaffold sequence, which further reduces false positive detections.
+The process is the same as detailed in the figure, just shifting positions by 1 bp to the right (+1) when PE is on the Forward strand or 1 bp to the left (−1) when PE is on the Reverse strand.

 ### simulateDel

 Simulates deletions and add them to the mutation table as one simulated sample. `detectMHdel` can then be run on the entire mutation table, including the simulated sample.
 The goal is to provide a baseline for MH deletions expected from random, as a kind of null hypothesis (see comment about this below).